-(b) Exemptions from the provisions of Fed.
+(1) Exemptions from discovery conference and plan provisions of Fed.
 R. Civ.
 P. 26(f).

-(1) Exemption of an action from Fed.
+Parties may seek exemption of an action from Fed.
 R. Civ.
-P. 26(f), not otherwise exempted by Fed.
+P. 26(f) by court order that is not otherwise exempted by Fed.
 R. Civ.
-P. 26(a)(1)(B), may be obtained by court order after a motion noticed to all parties to the action or by stipulation of all parties before the date any meeting under this rule is to be held.
-The parties obtaining an exemption under this subsection do not have to file a discovery plan.
+P. 26(a)(1)(B), after filing a motion noticed to all parties to the action or by stipulation of all parties before the date any meeting under Fed.
+R. Civ.
+P. 26(f) is required to be held.
+Parties that obtain an exemption under this subsection do not have to file the standard discovery plan or request for waiver of filing discovery plan, which is available from the clerk and the court's website.